 Bhutan is accessible by two ways.
 By Air and Road.
 There is no Train connectivity in Bhutan.
 Phuentsholling is the border town of Bhutan. and it’s the only way to enter in Bhutan by road.
 Another tiny border entry point is situated in Assam.
 Or if someone comes by Air, then he/she will land at Paro..the only airport of Bhutan.

 The ideal time to visit Bhutan is February to Mid June and September to November.
 But if someone is interested to enjoy the beauty of snow then he/she should visit during December & February.

 Foreign Nationals require Visa for entering Phuentsholling and beyond.

 Those are coming by Air will have to make their permit from Paro Airport.
-Only Druk Air ( Bhutan’s National Carrier) operates flight to Paro from Delhi & Kolkata.
+Only Druk Air ( Bhutan’s National Carrier) operates flight to Paro from Delhi, Kolkata and Mumbai.
 Foreigners flying in to Bhutan need prior Visa.

 Find following Bhutan tour packages and book at Bonvoyage Leisure :